-How To Teach Baby Sign Language To Your Child
+How to Teach Sign Language to Your Child

-Important: Repeat the baby signs as often as possible.
+Important for teaching: Repeat the baby signs as often as possible.
 Make sure your child looks at them.
-The more often the baby sees them, the faster he or she learns to understand for what words and signs stand.
-Initially, however, limit yourself to a few gestures that clearly differ from each other.
-Otherwise, confusion can arise on both sides and the use of baby sign language can lead to frustration.
+The more often the baby sees them, the faster he or she learns to understand which signs mean which words.
+However, limit yourself to signing a few words that clearly differ from each other at the beginning.
+Otherwise, confusion can arise on both sides and using sign language with your infant can lead to frustration.

 In social networks, there are always debates about the sense and nonsense of baby sign language.
-According to supporters and proponents, there are many advantages.
-For example, they assume that it improves the parent-child relationship.
-Also, baby sign language should promote their language development and intellectual growth.
-Last but not least, the children who understand and use baby signs are said to develop a better social competence.
+Supporters say that it improves the parent-child relationship.
+Also, teaching sign language from an early age should promote their language development and intellectual growth.
+Last but not least, children who understand and use baby signs are said to develop better social competence.
 However, critics argue that there are still no reliable studies on this subject.

-Despite this, sign language for offers great fun for parents and children.
-For older siblings, baby signs are also a nice way to deal with the younger ones.
+Despite this, sign language for babies or toddlers offers great fun for both parents and children.
+For older siblings, signing is also a nice way to play with younger ones.
 This can help to improve bonding between family members.

 Baby Sign Language – No Substitute for Language Development

 You should not, however, get bogged down by the use of the signs.
-Getting to know and understanding body language, facial expressions and gestures is also important for children.
-Nevertheless, if the child’s speech development is noticeably delayed, it is better to consult specialists such as a pediatrician and speech therapist.
-The use of baby sign language should not compensate for disturbances in speech development.
+Getting to know and understanding body language, facial expressions, and gestures is also important for children.
+Nevertheless, if the child’s speech development is noticeably delayed, it’s better to consult specialists such as a pediatrician and speech therapist.
+Communication with sign language should not compensate for disturbances in speech development.

-Baby sign language enables playful communication with the baby.
+Baby sign language enables playful communication with the baby or toddler.
 It is not verified whether it promotes intelligence or social competence.
 Nonetheless, it can be fun to get in touch with your baby in this way.
 The time spent together strengthens the bond between parents and child.
-There are even courses and workshops for baby sign language.
-There you can learn this sign language together with other parents.
+There are even courses and workshops teaching baby sign language.
+There you can learn this kind of language together with other parents.